+Since our founding with William L. Jessup and prior to this year, we have been served by 4 other presidents, most notably being Dr. Bryce Jessup.
+Bryce served as President from 1984 through his retirement in 2010.
+During his tenure, the University saw great growth in enrollment, facilities and curriculum.
 San Jose Bible College became San Jose Christian College on July 1, 1989.
 Regional accreditation was granted by the Western Association of Schools and Colleges in 2002.
 The name was changed to William Jessup University in 2003, and the main campus was moved to Rocklin, CA in 2004.
 The School of Professional Studies continues to have a presence in the San Jose area with a site on Saratoga Ave.
-The name change reflected the decision to broaden the academic programs to include traditional undergraduate studies, professional studies and graduate studies in a variety of disciplines.
+Bryce actively continues his association with the University as President Emeritus.